 This is a fact I know firsthand.
-A few years back, I took my first stab at NaNoWriMo.
+A few years back, when I was just a part-timer helping with a guest post service, I took my first stab at NaNoWriMo.
 Not only was I successful, but my debut YA paranormal mystery novel, Hollowstone, is the result.
 It was also around this time two years ago that I was putting the finishing touches on my urban fantasy sophomore title, West of Sunset.

 Both books have become a game changer for me.
 I’ve traveled the country appearing and speaking at conventions and book signings.
 I’ve been blessed to be interviewed, receive freelance gigs, and countless other opportunities.
 This is all to say that it can happen, I’m living proof of that, and to keep this in mind at anytime you get discouraged during NaNoWriMo or pursuing any goal for that matter.

 It goes without saying that being a writer is not for the weak or the timid.
 It takes discipline, commitment, hard work, and the strongest of constitutions.
 But perhaps the biggest challenge is staying motivated about your craft, even when you’re exhausted, frustrated and believe that you have every reason not to do so.
 Fret not, as I’m going to share with you some tips I’ve developed over the years on staying in love with your writing.